The hardness of the independence and matching clutter of a graph: Abstract

 \section{Abstract}

-The complexity of an edge of a clutter is the ratio of the size of its minimum subset, that is present only in this given edge, to the size of the edge.
-The complexity of a clutter is the maximum of the complexities of its edges.
-We study the complexity of clutters arising from independent sets and matchings of graphs.
+A {\it clutter} (or {\it antichain} or {\it Sperner family}) $L$ is a pair $(V,E)$, where $V$ is a finite set and $E$ is a family of subsets of $V$ none of which is a subset of another.
+Usually, the elements of $V$ are called {\it vertices} of $L$, and the elements of $E$ are called {\it edges} of $L$.
+A subset $s_e$ of an edge $e$ of a clutter is called {\it recognizing} for $e$, if $s_e$ is not a subset of another edge.
+The {\it hardness} of an edge $e$ of a clutter is the ratio of the size of $e\textrm{'s}$ smallest recognizing subset to the size of $e$.
+The hardness of a clutter is the maximum hardness of its edges.
+We study the hardness of clutters arising from independent sets and matchings of graphs.